 *Students who progress to the upper levels of Syllabus and are anticipating furthuring their music education at the college level are required to have an acoustic piano.

 Each student pays an enrollment and materials fee of $100.00 each year, regardless of when they enroll.
 This fee covers performance and Syllabus events as well as much of the student’s music and materials used throughout the year.
 This includes:

-- Sheet music and method books (Method books will not be retained by the student upon completion, but will be returned to the lending library.
-Elementary level sheet music will also be returned to the lending library.
-All "classical" literature purchased for the student will be retained by the student.)
+- Sheet music and method books (Elementary level sheet music will also be returned to the lending library.
+All "classical" literature purchased for the student will be retained by the student.

 - Prizes & awards